Excursion-ConsHein/research-project-page-template/README.md

             "content": "Content"
         },
     }
-    // As for whether buttons can be nested?
+    // As for whether buttons can be nested within buttons?
-    // Sorry, the author hasn't figured it out, but I think this is just a showcase page, no need to be so complicated
+    // Sorry, the author didn't think it through, but I think this is just a showcase page, no need to be so complicated

     // Finally is the citation module, it is recommended to place the citation module at the end, because the height of the citation module is fixed and cannot adapt to content height
     {